bengrunfeld/publications/express-webpack.md

         })
       ]
     }

+Note that `excludeChunks` will exclude a file called `server` which we don't want to be included into our HTML file, since that is the webserver, and not needed in the app itself.

 Change `server.js` to have ES6+ `import` syntax instead of Node's `require` to test that Babel transpilation is happening correctly.